Frequently Asked Questions

 5. Why are your prices so much lower than many of the other offers I get?

-I have done photography for some 20 years.
-I also work a full time job in criminal justice which I have for over 17 years.
+I have done photography for over 20 years.
+I also work a full time job in criminal justice which I have for over 18 years.
 I am equally proud of both.
 Since I don't rely solely on my income from photography for my survival, don't have a brick and mortar studio to pay rent on, and limit my marketing costs to word of mouth, Craigslist, and a few select sites, I have the ability to charge less due to having less overhead costs.
 I prefer to invest my income smartly into quality equipment requiring less replacement cost and thus lower long term costs.
 In short I keep my costs low, allowing me to pass my savings on to you.

 6. Why don't many of your packages include prints, or photo books?